ansys/pyensight/doc/source/calc_functions.rst

 Computes a new vector variable by projecting a vector onto a rectangular coordinate system.
 A coordinate frame is used for the new rectangular system and can be frame 0 (the center for the global coordinate system) or any other defined frame in any arbitrary orientation.
-The resulting new vector variable will be in the direction of the chosen axis (X, Y, or Z) with a magnitude computed by the dot product of the vector variable against the direction vector.
+The resulting new vector variable is in the direction of the chosen axis (X, Y, or Z) with a magnitude computed by the dot product of the vector variable against the direction vector.

-.. list-table:: Function Arguments
+.. list-table:: **Function arguments**
     :widths: 30 70

     * - vector